 We recommend seeing a dietitian if you:

-- are struggling with any of the symptoms of lactose intolerance
+- Are struggling with any of the symptoms of lactose intolerance

-- have been diagnosed with lactose intolerance and want some support on dietary management of this condition
+- Have been diagnosed with lactose intolerance and want some support on dietary management of this condition

-- want to better understand how to meet your nutrient requirements while limiting your intake of lactose to reduce symptoms
+- Want to better understand how to meet your nutrient requirements while limiting your intake of lactose to reduce symptoms

-- want to know the best dietary approach to minimise symptoms and discomfort
+- Want to know the best dietary approach to minimise symptoms and discomfort

-- would like a personalised eating plan to address a lactose intolerance.
+- Would like a personalised eating plan to address a lactose intolerance.

 APDs are Australia's most trusted dietetics professionals.